 The internship is an opportunity for students to develop professional skills and personal knowledge through working in a chosen organization.
-To be eligible for registration, students must have completed at least 60 hours of classroom instruction, or upon approval by the appropriate program chair.
+To be eligible for registration, students must have completed at least 60 hours of classroom instruction, or have received approval from the appropriate program chair.
 The internship and other experiential learning opportunities require approval of the Program Chair.
 The online approval and registration process for internships should be completed by the end of add/drop during the semester they are interning.
-All internships must be reported to the Career and Professional Development Center (CPDC).
+All internships must be reported to the Career and Professional Development Center (CPDC) via Handshake.
 Please email or visit the CPDC for assistance with the internship approval process and any other questions.